cdminigun/cloudandbigdatalab.github.io/_chameleon/api.md

 -   Basic knowledge on Open Stack applications.

+## Introduction

 ### What is Application Program Interface?

 An application program interface (API) is code that allows two software programs to communicate with each other.
 Typically, APIs are released for third-party development as part of a software development kit (SDK) or as an open API published on the Internet.

 ### What is Open API?

-**Open API** (often referred to as OpenAPI new technology) is a term used in the Application Programming Interface (API) process that uses sets of technologies that enable websites to interact with each other by using REST, SOAP, JAVA SCRIPT other web technologies.
+Open API (often referred to as OpenAPI new technology) is a term used in the Application Programming Interface (API) process that uses sets of technologies that enable websites to interact with each other by using REST, SOAP, JAVA SCRIPT other web technologies.

-### How API Works?
+### How API works?

 ![](/images/chameleon/api/image5.png)